Welcome to the GCPS Pre-K Pilot Program!

 Families of students selected in the lottery must complete enrollment with the local school by May 11.
 Families will need to go to the school to complete the registration process.
 As part of the process, they will need the following: an official document showing proof of birth date; proof that they live in the attendance zone; evidence of vision, hearing, dental, and nutrition screenings obtained in the past year (a current Georgia Form #3300-Rev. 2013); a valid Certificate of Immunization (Georgia Form #3231); the child’s social security number (or sign a waiver at the school) under state law (O.C.G.A.20-2-150); and proof of authorized adult to enroll the child and a photo ID for that person.
 Proof of residency in the attendance zone will be required at registration, including a current utility bill (excluding phone bills) and another document (lease, tax return, paycheck stub, etc.) with the same address.

-Click below for more about registration and documents accepted for proof of residency.
+Click here to learn more about registration and documents accepted for proof of residency.

 When will registration be held for the students who were chosen in the Pre-K Lottery?